🎁 Order for at least 400 PLN – GET A GIFT and 25% OFF!

 Choosing a toothbrush and toothpaste

 Oral hygiene products should be tailored to your needs.
-A medium bristle toothbrush should suffice with proper use.
-Choose toothpastes with fluoride 1000-1500 ppm for adults, 500 ppm for children under 6 years old [5].
+A medium-bristle toothbrush should be sufficient with proper use.
+Choose fluoride toothpastes with 1000-1500 ppm for adults, 500 ppm for children under 6 years old [5].
 Fluoride rebuilds weakened enamel and inhibits the growth of acid-producing bacteria.

-SEE ALSO: 10 most common mistakes in dental care.
-Do you make them too?
+SEE ALSO: The 10 most common mistakes in dental care.
+Are you making them too?

 Accessories supporting hygiene